input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 ```

 The different kinds of values -- all of which are `Integer` -- are
-pretty much self explanatory, but for completeness we have
+pretty much self explanatory, but for completeness we have:

 -   Lookup of the value in an account `AvailableMoney`, made in a choice
     `ChoiceValue` and in an identifier that has already been defined